According to Warranty Week

 Third-party warranty companies such as Upsie

 will give customers time to make up their mind.
 This time varies by product type.
-For instance, Upsie will offer extended warranties for up to 120 days after buying a new or used cell phone.
+For instance, Upsie will offer extended warranties for up to 60 days after buying a new or used laptop.
 Additionally, they allow up to 11 months for major appliances.

 Prudent consumers understand that all protection plans are not the same, so they never assume they should buy a plan from a manufacturer or retailer.
 As Upsie explained in an earlier post about buying extended warranties